We all know that passion is the engine that drives success. The practical question that people ask is, “How do I increase my passion for my work?”

 Before I answer the question, it’s important to note something.

-Passion is both something that you discover and something that you can rekindle (when it fades) or develop from scratch.
+Passion is both something that you discover, something that you create from scratch, and something that you can rekindle (when it fades).

 Most often, people talk about finding passion, which is true.
 They often ignore the all-important truth that passion can be rekindled or created.
 Even when a passion is discovered, the fire of passion cannot be kept burning at full force all the time.
 The world in which we live has a way of putting out the fire or killing it so much so that only a small ember is left underneath the ashes.
 The good news is that we can always rekindle our passion.
 And where one is not discovered, we have the power to create one.